 Your chicks won’t have a way to regulate their body temperature until they are fully feathered, so having a heat source is very important.
 Most folks use a 250W heat lamp, a chick brooder, or a reptile light, but no matter what you use, be sure you can adjust the height of the heat source for when the chicks grow.

-Start the heat source at chick level and make sure the temperature is between 90-95º F. Raise the heat source so the temperature goes up about 5º F each week until the chicks are fully feathered.
+Start the heat source at chick level and make sure the temperature is between 90-95º F. Raise the heat source so the temperature goes down about 5º F each week until the chicks are fully feathered.